ubpb/metacrunch/Readme.md

 You must declare a source to allow a job to run.

-A source iterates over it's elements and emits data object by data object into the transformation pipeline, starting with the first transformation.
+A source iterates over it's entries and emits every entry as a data object into the transformation pipeline, by passing it to the first transformation.

 ```ruby
 # File: my_etl_job.metacrunch